 To decorate with it, you may frost a cake or pipe swirls.
 It also works well in layer cakes or as layers in a parfait.
 To pipe with it, fill a pastry bag, and use it like you would a buttercream type frosting.

-To store a dessert that’s already been decorated, simply refrigerate until you’re ready to serve and eat.
 But you may also set out a refrigerated dessert at room temperature for several hours, and the Whipped Cream will hold its shape well.

 Stabilized Whipped Cream (refined sugar-free; uses stevia and/or honey)